DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 clearly moving in the opposite direction.
 It also had certain consequences for the development of a videoblog aesthetic, which I discuss in the next chapter.

-[^05chapter4_1]: The early twitter platform had very little functionality for
-    sociality and was conceived as a communications channel.
-The very active early adopter community therefore developed a new set of practices, such as re-tweeting (RT), mentioning (@-mentions) and hashtags (\#) to make up for the lack of technical functions.
-These were later absorbed into code in the current system.
-This kind of appropriation of user innovation is very common on technical platforms.

 [^05chapter4_2]: Langlois et al, ‘Mapping Commercial Web 2.0 Worlds: Towards a New
     Critical Ontogenesis’.